Great Things To Do in the Galapagos Islands

 To stay in that moment – you can always reserve a night or two in an on-site Luxury Eco-Villa.
 Built of local stone, wood, and concrete – it’s a Zen escape from an escape.

-Visit Charles Darwin Research and Tortoise Breeding Center, Santa Cruz
+Visit Charles Darwin Research Station – Santa Cruz

 Santa Cruz is home to 15,000-18,000 humans (depending on which source you use) – making it the most populated island in the Galapagos.
 It’s a jumping off point for cruising tourists (many of the 16-person cruise boats are anchored in the harbor), has a bustling downtown with some upscale galleries, and is home to the Charles Darwin Research Center and Giant Tortoise Breeding Center.